 Recommended For: Anyone looking for a tasteful, understated design that can stand up to moderate and occasional heavy use.

-Yet another Serta model claims a third place on our list of finalists, the Amy is an understated beauty with well-implemented ergonomic features.
+Yet another Serta model claims third place on our list of finalists.
+The Amy is an understated beauty with well-implemented ergonomic features.
 Although slightly more expensive than the Hannah models, it didn’t rate quite as highly as those.

-The upholstery is linen, which is fantastic, and the chair has good ergonomic and head/neck/shoulder support.
+The upholstery is linen, which is fantastic, and the chair has good ergonomic seat/shoulder support.

-The armrests are height adjustable but are a bit on the short side for our liking, and the mechanism that controls the up and down motion is a bit flimsy, which is a marked departure from the quality of the rest of the chair.
+The armrests are height adjustable but a bit short for our liking, and the mechanism that controls the up-and-down motion is a bit flimsy, which is a marked departure from the quality of the rest of the chair.

-Also, the armrests aren’t ergonomically designed and are not padded, making this a real weakness of the design in our book, which is why it didn’t earn a higher ranking from us.
+Also, the armrests aren’t ergonomically designed and are not padded, making this a really weak fundamental part of the design in our book, which is why it didn’t earn a higher ranking from us.
 Even so, it’s well-padded, comfortable, and capable of standing up to the rigors of heavy daily usage.

 While this isn’t Serta’s most robust model, it’s an undeniably great chair, and we recommend it.